vegawidget/vegawidget/cran-comments.md

 0 errors | 0 warnings | 1 note

-(new maintainter)
+(new maintainer email)

 ## revdepcheck results

-We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2 reverse dependencies (1 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages